Abdulazeez007/Azure-Secure-Linux-Server-Deployment/README.md

 Use New-AzVirtualNetwork to create a virtual network named ***Aurora-Vnet*** with IP address prefix ***10.0.0.0/16*** in the ***Aurora-RG*** resource group and ***centralus*** location

 ![SOC]

+## Next: Create a Subnet
+configured subnet, and associated the subnet configurations to the virtual Network to a subnet within the virtual network.
+Use Add-AzVirtualNetworkSubnetConfig to create a subnet configuration named ***Aurora-Subnet*** with address prefix ***10.0.0.0/24***

+![SOC]